jolson615/tech-exchange-2021/u2-python-testing/object-orientation-instances-attribues-and-instance-methods.md

 ## Launch

-Explain to students that today's class is focused on classes, which are one of the most useful and versatile parts of the python language.
+Explain to students that today's class is focused on classes, which are one of the most useful and versatile parts of the Python language.
 Classes are a way of packaging together information and functions in a way that is easy to use, reuse, and modify.

 Show students the launch code.
 Explain that we have defined a class for Netflix original TV shows.